Skip to main content

 evaluation = C × (O + Ou) / 25 (rounded to the nearest tenth)

-The initiative will be posted by the Coordinator on the course website.
-You will then be able to participate in the activity and have the specific module signed directly by the lecturer present.
-When you have collected certificates totaling 1 CFU (or multiples), you will need to ask the committee chair for credit to be registered.
+The initiative will be published by the Coordinator on the course website.
+You will then be able to participate in the activity and have the specific form signed by the lecturer present.
+When you have collected certificates for a total of 1 CFU (or multiples), you will have to ask the chairperson of the committee to register the credit.

-N.B.The rating listed on the website will be the "maximum" enhancement for the activity, but what you will actually be credited will be in relation to the actual number of hours on the module.
+N.B.The grade indicated on the website will be the "maximum" grade for the activity, but what you will actually be credited with will be in relation to the actual number of hours on the module.